1040 S. Hill Street,

 31 people favorited this theater

-The Mayan Theatre, which opened with 1,491 seats, was at first a legitimate theatre, then it showed second run movies.
+The Mayan Theatre was a legitimate theatre for its first two years.
+Then from September 5, 1929 it went over to first run movies, opening with the World Premiere of Marion Davies in “ Marianne”.
+It later showed second run movies.
 In the 1940’s, the theatre was a burlesque house and it is rumored that in 1948 a young Marilyn Monroe appeared here.
 By the end of the decade it tried arthouse films.
-From March 3rd 1950, the Mayan was the crown jewel of Francisco Fouce’s chain of Mexican film venues and the first presentation was – ‘Direct from Buenos Aires’ one of Latin America’s biggest stars Libertad Lamarque, ‘live on stage and on the screen’.
-The theatre became an adult porn theatre in the early 1970’s (some of the films were shot in the basement of the theatre) and around 1977 it was converted into a triple-screen theatre, still screening adult movies.
+From March 3rd 1950, the Mayan Theatre was the crown jewel of Francisco Fouce’s chain of Mexican film venues and the first presentation was – ‘Direct from Buenos Aires’ one of Latin America’s biggest stars Libertad Lamarque, ‘live on stage and on the screen’.

 The auditorium has now been de-tripled and the current nightclub use, replete with the theatre’s original exotic Mayan interior, opened February 1990 and renamed The Mayan.

 Showcasing the theatre itself, including its exotic interior, are movies filmed in the theatre, including the murder mystery, set in a theatre;Reginald Denny in “It Couldn’t Have Happened-But It Did” (1936), “Save the Tiger” with Jack Lemmon (1973) and “The Bodyguard” with Kevin Costner (1992).
 Gorgeous photographs of its auditorium, and of the next door Belasco Theatre auditorium, are in the 1997 book ‘The Last Remaining Seats, Movie Palaces of Tinseltown’.

 The Mayan Theatre is designated a Historic Cultural Monument.

 Just login to your account and subscribe to this theater